 Grace Buckley is a member of the National Justice and Peace Commission for Scotland, which is a commission of the Scottish Catholic Bishops’ Conference.
 The Justice and Peace Commission is a member of the Conference of European Justice & Peace Commissions, and works with them and the Pontifical Council Justitia et Pax.

-Bungie (Mitchell Bunting) represents the United Reformed Church National Synod of Scotland.
+John Collings is the Convener of the Church and Society Committee of the United Reformed Church National Synod of Scotland.